whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-24-Emma-Et-Chloe-French-Jewelry-Subscription-September-2016-Review-Coupon.md

 **May & June** Tumen Bracelet in Gold, *Value $60*

 Subscribers will receive this bracelet in either Silver or Gold, depending on your jewelry preferences.
-I received gold because I wear it most often when compared to silver.
+I chose gold because I wear it most often when compared to silver.

 You can see both designs in the info magazine as shown below.